Gaëtan Wittebolle.

 Total production~$75-105/mo

-Break-even point: if your subscription is €29/mo, you need 4-5 paying customers to cover all infrastructure costs.
+Break-even point: if your subscription is €29/mo, you need 4 to 5 paying customers to cover all infrastructure costs.
 From the 6th customer onwards, you're profitable.

 The recommended install order